 Do: Select the most appropriate type to model the concept.
 Encourage others to do the same.
 Avoid: Typing things as 'String', when another type is a better fit.

-When building a rich semantic model for describing business terms, inheritence is a powerful way to increase the richness of terms.
+When building a rich semantic model for describing business terms, inheritance is a powerful way to increase the richness of terms.

 However, in taxonomy land, when were modelling single-attribute types, inherits

-is a great way building a heirarchy of specialisation.
+is a great way building a hierarchy of specialisation.

 All